-However, in this article, which focuses on the issue in detail, the author suggests that having small calves is not all that beneficial when it comes to sprinting.
-What’s beneficial are the other physical characteristics that people with high calves share – short torso, long legs (high hips), narrow hips, lighter bone structure.
-Those are way more important for running fast than having small calves.
+However, in this article, which focuses on the issue in detail, the author suggests that small calves are not that beneficial to sprinting.
+The material states that the actual benefits are the other physical characteristics that most people with high calves share – short torso, long legs (high hips), narrow hips, lighter bone structure.
+Those structural qualities are more important for running fast than having small calves.

 Hey, NattyOrNot, do you even sprint?

-I went for a run in the yard of some old and forgotten school.
+I went for a run in the yard of an old and forgotten school.
 It’s the type of place that makes you extra vigilant, but not because you are scanning the sexual material running around.
 It’s the fear of getting robbed that forces you to be attentive.

 WHAT ABOUT PROFESSIONAL BODYBUILDERS?

 Are you telling me that even steroids can’t help in the fight against high calves?

 It’s true that there are many fat people with enormous lower legs, but every single time they have low insertions and good overall genetics for growth (thick bones) in the first place.
-When you add 100 pounds of extra fat, those sucker will grow from taking all that lard to the park.
+When you add 100 pounds of extra fat, those suckers will grow from taking all that lard to the park.